PranjalAgni/feathers-todos-api/README.md

 > This is basic todos app

+> :sparkles: Cool thing about this app is you can use real-time services powered by [socketio](https://socket.io/) exactly similar which is provided by Firebase.

 ## About

 This project uses [Feathers](http://feathersjs.com).
 An open source web framework for building modern real-time applications.